In this article, we are going to discuss Trekking In Nepal with kids.

 6. Do not forget to carry a sun hat.
 Sunscreen with high SPF is also necessary.
 Carry polarized sunglasses to protect your eyes.

 8. Take a lot of breaks.
 Children get tired easily.
-Let them play in the nature and surroundings to divert their mind.
+Let them play in nature and surroundings to divert their mind.

 10. Customize and extend the length of your trip as required.
 Plan extra days to cover unexpected delays.